kunterbunt2/project-hub/README.md

 7. gantt chart generation with resource conflict visualization.
 8. burn down chart for every sprint.
 9. keep number of clicks to minimum for daily work of developer.
+10. Close project Release Date.
+11. National Holidays
+12. data scenario simulation generator
+13. Simulator Write the use case as a Story in the project or product

+## Phase 2
+1. Authentication via oidc
+2. Audit logs
+3. User availability time-frames
+4. User location time-frames
+5. User work week time-frames
+6. User Work hours time-frames

+## Phase 3
-10. access control using user groups and oidc authentication on project level.
+1. Authorization, access control using user groups on project level.
+2. Admin hub

+## Phase 4
+1. Performance
+2. Live updates to your inputs
+3. Live response to your Input.

+# Design Philosophy
+1. As simple as possible, as complex as nessesary .
+2. 1. backup the development with unit tests.
+3. create data generators that can be used in unit tests.
+4. written in Java + spring boot + Vaadin.
+5. minimalistic project status tracking within one single server.
-11. simple local database, but keep option to switch to other databases.
+6. simple local database, but keep option to switch to other databases.

 # Design
 ## Modules